Feyerabend/ABC80/README.md

 __There might be *spelling mistakes*, as I have not tried to run this code at all.__

-It has finally been put here as a remembrance of *Kristian*, as he disappeared without trace in the mid 80s, never to return.
+It has finally been put here as a remembrance of *U. Kristian Lidberg*, as he disappeared without trace in the mid 80s, never to return.

 But we will return to this program later.
 The computer, ABC80, was a Swedish computer quite new at the time which came to market in 1978.